plumed/plumed2/plugins/cudaCoord/Readme.md

 The files `cudaHelpers.cuh` and `cudaHelpers.cu` contains a few support functions for helping in interfacing `PLMD::Vector` and `PLMD::Tensor` with Cuda's thrust, along with the reduction functions baked with Cuda's cub building blocks and their drivers.

+>[!WARNING]
+>If the number of atoms is too big to be stored in the shared memory for the calculations, plumed will stop the calculation with an errori
+>the error looks like  `the shared memory asked exceed the limit for this GPU:`
+>We are currently working on a solution for this
+>
+> A workaround is reducing the size of the cutoff of the neigbor list

 ### Compile